 The Japanese word “kotatsu” is formed using the kanji characters “fire” (or “torch”) and “foot warmer,” so it is easy to imagine just what a kotatsu might do.

-As a small warning, since the table does contain a heater underneath, it isn’t recommended to sleep with your feet or body under the kotatsu since you may burn yourself.
+As a small warning, since the table does contain a heater underneath, don’t sleep with your feet or body under the kotatsu since you may burn yourself.

-In many Japanese homes I’ve visited, the kotatsu is placed in front of the TV, and the family will eat, watch TV, use the computer, and hang out in that area to stay warm.
+In many Japanese homes I’ve visited, the kotatsu is in front of the TV.
+The family will eat, watch TV, use the computer, and hang out in that area to stay warm.

 I myself do not own a kotatsu, but lots of my friends do, and I may go into the market for a kotatsu eventually.
 The kotatsu table usually starts at around 3,000 yen (about 30 USD), although 10,000 yen (about 100 USD) seems to be an average price, and the blanket may start from about 2,000 yen (about 20 USD).
 Not a bad price, since it would also mean that you’d probably save on heating bills.